EnderCrypt/Cs2dSpy/README.md

 Cs2dSpy is a utility software (open source!)

-Its made it for Cs2d Server owners, allowing them to view whats going on in server even if they arent in it (dedicated servers)
+This is a software for Cs2d Server owners, allowing them to view whats going on in server even if they arent in it (dedicated servers)

 requirements:
 - Cs2d server that runs lua